jac99/MinkLocMultimodal/README.md

     }

 ### Environment and Dependencies
-Code was tested using Python 3.8 with PyTorch 1.7.1 and MinkowskiEngine 0.5.2 on Ubuntu 18.04 with CUDA 10.2.
+Code was tested using Python 3.8 with PyTorch 1.9.1 and MinkowskiEngine 0.5.4 on Ubuntu 20.04 with CUDA 10.2.

 The following Python packages are required:
-* PyTorch (version 1.7.1 or above)
+* PyTorch (version 1.9.1 or above)
-* MinkowskiEngine (version 0.5.2)
+* MinkowskiEngine (version 0.5.4)
-* pytorch_metric_learning (version 0.9.98 or above)
+* pytorch_metric_learning (version 0.9.99 or above)
 * tensorboard
-* bitarray

 Modify the `PYTHONPATH` environment variable to include absolute path to the project root folder: